ESPN Bet: As ESPN Bet

 On November 30, 2023, Penn announced an agreement with the National Hockey League to become an official sports betting partner; ESPN is one of the league's U.S. rightsholders.
 The deal is represented in the United States via ESPN Bet.
 In December 2023, Penn announced a partnership with Quail Hollow Club in order to receive a market access agreement for ESPN Bet in North Carolina, expanding it to its 18th state; the agreement also included a sponsorship of the PGA Tour's Wells Fargo Championship.

 In April 2024, the sportsbook at Hollywood Casino at Greektown was relaunched as an ESPN Bet sportsbook—marking the first retail location under the new name.
 Its opening coincided with the 2024 NFL draft in Detroit, while ESPN Bet Live would broadcast two episodes on-location from Greektown as part of ESPN's draft coverage.
-Soon after launching in Michigan, ESPN BET faced scrutiny over its handling of parlay bets.
-The app would void an entire parlay if any single leg resulted in a push, even if all other legs were successful.
+Soon after launching in Michigan, ESPN Bet faced scrutiny for voiding entire parlays if any single leg resulted in a push, even if all other legs were successful.
 In contrast, most other sports betting operators treat a push as a non-factor, simply removing that leg from the parlay and adjusting the odds accordingly.

 In August 2024, Penn announced that a further eight ESPN Bet locations would open in August and September 2024, beginning with Hollywood Casino at Kansas Speedway, L'Auberge Baton Rouge, and Plainridge Park Casino.

 ESPN Bet had only achieved a 5% market share by February 2025; Penn had targeted a 20% share by 2027.
 Penn CEO Jay Snowden stated that the business was "not on pace" to reach growth targets, and that they still "[had] more work to do to unlock the full potential and value of our partnership with ESPN".

-On November 6, 2025, Penn and ESPN announced that they would mutually end their agreement in December 2025; ESPN Bet customers will be transitioned to Penn's theScore Bet services, while ESPN will enter into a new agreement with competitor DraftKings to become its sports betting partner.
+On November 6, 2025, Penn and ESPN announced that they would mutually end their agreement in December 2025; ESPN Bet customers (including its newly-launched services in Missouri) were transitioned to Penn's theScore Bet services, while ESPN announced a new agreement with competitor DraftKings to become its sports betting partner.
 A former ESPN executive welcomed the move away from the increasing betting focus in ESPN commentary.